Something went wrong

 Adoption of solar home heating systems in Queens

 Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 16,434 homes in Queens are heated with active solar arrays.
-This is a 86% gain from 2021, when 8,858 homes used active solar heating.
+As it stands today, 16,434 homes in Queens are heated with active solar arrays.
+This is a 173% gain from 2018, when 6,022 homes had active solar heating.

 Queens County Heating Oil Trends